Growing1000/COMA_Factorization/README.md

-This repository is copy of [pymarl](https://github.com/oxwhirl/pymarl).
+This one repository is copy of [pymarl](https://github.com/oxwhirl/pymarl).
 For more information, please read the [origional repository](https://github.com/oxwhirl/pymarl).